 If I had a dollar for every pan of roasted veggies I have made in my lifetime, I would be rich.
 If I had a dollar for every time someone asked me how I make my roasted veggies, I would be even richer.
-I figured it would be easiest on all of us if I created a post specifically on how to make roasted vegetables!
+I’m sharing exactly how to make roasted vegetables in this post, so you can say goodbye to boring, mushy, flavorless veggies forever.
+You’re welcome. ; )

 are roasted vegetables healthy?

-Vegetables contain a variety of vitamins and minerals, fiber — which has so many amazing health benefits — as well as phytochemicals and antioxidants that may reduce inflammation and help fight off disease.
+Vegetables contain a wide variety of vitamins and minerals, as well as fiber — which has so many amazing health benefits — plus phytochemicals and antioxidants that may reduce inflammation and help fight off disease.

-I also want to quickly add that roasted vegetables taste WAY better than some other methods of cooking.
-It produces the most delicious flavor and makes them actually taste good!
-I have converted several clients to veggie lovers thanks to this cooking method.
-Trust me; if you’ve disliked a veggie in the past, try it again roasted and see if you change your mind!
+I also want to add that roasted vegetables taste WAY better than some other methods of cooking (looking at you, steaming).
+In my opinion, roasting produces the most delicious flavor and makes them taste amazing!
+I have converted several clients to veggie lovers thanks to this easy cooking method.
+If you’ve disliked a certain veggie in the past, try it again roasted and see if you change your mind!
+Especially Brussels sprouts.
+Trust me. ; )

-I’m sure you’ve heard that cooking vegetables depletes the nutrients, and in some cases, that may be true; however, cooking certain veggies actually enhances the availability of some of the nutrients in them.
+I’m sure you’ve heard at some point that cooking vegetables depletes the nutrients, and in some cases, that may be true; however, cooking certain veggies actually enhances the availability of some of the nutrients in them.

 Water-soluble vitamins, including B vitamins and vitamin C, are most vulnerable during cooking.
 Cooking methods where the vegetables come in less contact with water retain more nutrients, including steaming, roasting, grilling and stir-frying.
 Boiling causes the most nutrient losses.